Minimax properties of gamma kernel density estimators under $L^p$ loss and $\beta$-H\"older smoothness of the target: Introduction

-The purpose of this paper is to establish parallel minimax and non-minimax results for the gamma kernel density estimator introduced by \citet{Chen2000Gamma}.
-To isolate the boundary behavior at $0$ and to avoid additional tail phenomena in global $L^p$ risks, we work over H\"older-type classes of densities supported on a compact interval (throughout, on $[0,1]$, noting that any density supported on $[0,C]$ for $C\in (0,\infty)$ can be rescaled to this domain).
-For such classes, the benchmark minimax rate under $L^p$ loss is of order $n^{-\beta/(2\beta+1)}$; see, e.g., \citet{Tsybakov2009}.
-Our main results show that, with a suitable bandwidth choice, the gamma kernel density estimator achieves this rate for all $p\in[1,3)$ and $\beta\in (0,2]$, and also for a nontrivial subset of $(p,\beta)$ with $p\in [3,4)$ and $\beta\in (0,2]$.
-On the other hand, we prove two complementary non-minimaxity statements: the estimator cannot be minimax for any $p$ when $\beta\in (2,\infty)$, and it cannot be minimax when $p\in [4,\infty)$ even if $\beta\in (0,2]$.
+The purpose of this paper is to establish parallel minimax and non-minimax results for the (ordinary/non-modified) gamma kernel density estimator introduced by \citet{Chen2000Gamma}.
+To isolate the boundary behavior at $0$ and to avoid additional tail phenomena in global $L^p$ risks, we work over H\"older-type classes of densities with a finite true or effective upper endpoint.
+For notational convenience this endpoint is normalized to $1$, but this normalization is only an analytical device: the estimator in \eqref{eq:estimator} does not receive the endpoint as input and continues to smooth on $[0,\infty)$.
+This setting is meant to describe nonnegative data for which an upper bound exists in the real world, at least effectively on the scale of measurement, but is unknown, ignored, or deliberately not built into the estimator.
+For such classes, with $\beta$ denoting the H\"older smoothness index, the benchmark minimax rate under $L^p$ loss is of order $n^{-\beta/(2\beta+1)}$; see, e.g., \citet{Tsybakov2009}.
+Our main results show that, with a suitable bandwidth choice, the gamma kernel density estimator achieves this rate for all $p\in[1,3)$ and $\beta\in (0,2]$, and also for a nontrivial subset of $(p,\beta)$ with $p\in [3,4)$ and $\beta\in (0,2]$; see Theorem~\ref{thm:minimax}.
+On the other hand, we prove two complementary non-minimaxity statements: the estimator cannot be minimax for any $p\geq 1$ when $\beta\in (2,\infty)$ (see Proposition~\ref{prop:2}), and it cannot be minimax when $p\in [4,\infty)$ even if $\beta\in (0,2]$ (see Proposition~\ref{prop:3}).
 These conclusions mirror those obtained for beta and Dirichlet kernel density estimators.